Urbici Soler i Manonelles: Life

 Urbici Soler was born on June 21, 1890, in Ferran, Lleida, in Catalonia, Spain.
 He was a student of Pere Carbonell i Huguet.
 Soler also studied at night at the Escola de la Llotja in Barcelona.
 In 1913, Soler became a student of Adolph von Hildebrand in Munich.
-He completed his first monumental sculpture, Princess María de la Paz, in 1918, and also studied with Emile Antoine Bourdelle in Paris before returning to Spain, when he was called to South America.
+He completed his first monumental sculpture, Princess María de la Paz, in 1918, and studied with Emile Antoine Bourdelle in Paris before returning to Spain, when he was called to South America.
 Soler's most important collection, The World, is a study of the native peoples of Mexico, Central America, and South America.
 The Spanish Civil War prevented his return to Spain.
 In 1937 he was called to work on Christ the King.